Holographic entanglement renormalisation for fermionic quantum matter: Introduction

-We extend this body of work by providing another explicit demonstration of the holographic principle in the form of a simple and tractable exact holographic mapping (EHM) for free fermion systems that yields analytic relations between the RG flow parameters and their dual bulk quantities such as distances and curvature.
-This is carried out by defining and implementing a scaling transformation on the set of \(k-\)states in the effective Hilbert space.
-Importantly, this method allows the generation of all three kinds of spaces - bounded, unbounded and flat.
-The work is divided into three main parts.
-In Sec.~\ref{prelims}, we describe the system we work with, and define certain physical ideas and measures of entanglement that are employed in the later sections.
+The manuscript is structured in the following manner.
+Sec.~\ref{prelims} describes the system we work with and defines certain physical ideas and measures of entanglement that are employed in later sections.
 In Sec.~\ref{hierarchy}, we define the scaling transformations mentioned earlier, and discuss its implications on the scaling of entanglement in the system under study.
-In Sec.~\ref{holography}, we probe the holographic nature of the entanglement, unveiling an emergent spatial dimension in the process and obtain several characteristics of this emergent geometry.
-In Sec.~\ref{topology}, we probe the topological aspects of the entanglement, and discuss its implications for the system at hand.
-In Sec.~\ref{conclusions}, we summarise our results and briefly mention some open questions.
-For the convenience of the reader, we present below a summary of the main results obtained by us.
+In Sections \ref{EHM},\ref{holography} and \ref{curvature}, we probe the holographic nature of the entanglement, unveiling an emergent spatial dimension in the process and obtain several characteristics of this emergent geometry.
+Section \ref{fermi_critical} discusses the consequences of a critical Fermi surface on the holographic space, and how the emergent curvature can be linked to a convergence parameter associated with the RG flows.
+In Section ~\ref{topologicalContent}, we probe the topological aspects of the entanglement, and discuss its implications for the system at hand.
+We conclude with a discussion of our results in Sec.~\ref{conclusions} and point out some open questions.